 To change the credit card used in a donation, you will need to alter the PayPal transaction details.
 Please refer to PayPal help for more information about this, and contact PayPal support for assistance.

 No, we do not contact honorees in any way.
 Providing an email address for the ‘in honor of’ section of the donation form is optional and does not generate any notification, although the honoree will receive any general emails sent to all donors.

 All our positions that are currently open are listed in the Volunteer page.
-If a position like isn’t listed there currently, check the page some other time, and keep an eye out for new openings.
+If a position you like isn’t listed there currently, check the page some other time, and keep an eye out for new openings.
 We always publish information about new positions in OTW news outlets.

 The Open Doors project of the Organization for Transformative Works is dedicated to preserving fanworks for the future.
 Our goal in particular is to preserve those fannish projects that might otherwise be lost due to lack of time, interest, or resources on the part of the current maintainer.